 Phenolic compounds act as an excellent antioxidant, although phenoxyl radicals generated by antioxidative reactions are pro-oxidative (Bartwal, Mall, Lohani, Guru, & Arora, 2012).
 Thus, enzymatic scavenging of these phenoxyl radicals to rejuvenate and sustain the pool of active phenolic antioxidants is necessary for managing homeostasis.
 Chan and Lam (2014) indicated that TaGSTL1 could arbitrate GSH-dependent reduction of the derivatives for regenerating active quercetin, which works like a proton donor to the oxidative species.
 Oxidized quercetin derivatives further react with GSH and water molecules to develop an adduct, which is recycled as a substrate for enzyme GSTL (Dixon & Edwards, 2010).
-Hence, GSTL1 is considered a possible missing bond between recycling and maintaining the antioxidative power-driven from phenolic compounds.
-Experimental data supports the notion that GmGSTL1 gene codes for a serviceable protein that hunts the ROS generated by abiotic stress.
-The quercetin mediated stress alleviation suggests that both quercetin and GSTL perform a similar protective function (Chan & Lam, 2014).
+Hence, GSTL1 is considered as the possible missing bond between recycling and maintaining the antioxidative power-driven from phenolic compounds.
+Experimental data supported that the GmGSTL1 codes for a serviceable protein in hunting the ROS generated by abiotic stress.
+Further, the quercetin mediated stress alleviation suggests that both quercetin and GSTL may perform a similar protective function (Chan & Lam, 2014).